Top 100 Tips For Buying a House

 The days of putting zero down are gone.
 At minimum, depending on your lender, you’ll likely need five percent of the selling price as a down payment.
 Also, you’ll want to keep some money on hand for closing costs and an emergency fund.

-If you can’t put 20 percent down when buying a house, you may need to pay private mortgage insurance (PMI), so it’s best to understand the down payment terms.
+If you can’t put 20 percent down when buying a house, you may need to pay private mortgage insurance (PMI).

 Know Your DIY Limits

 When it comes to buying a house that needs repairs, consider what you’re willing to deal with and what you’re not.

 Get a Second Opinion

 Sometimes it’s best to get a second (or third) opinion when looking at a home.
 A friend or family member may be able to point out things you didn’t see, such as a yard drainage issue or that mold in the corner of the basement.

 Know What You Can and Can’t Live With